This post was migrated from Medium.

 What’s next?

-I kept most of my personal configuration out of this document, but I’d be happy to explore more in future articles.
+I kept most of my personal configuration out of this document, but I’d be happy to explore more in future posts.
 Let me know what you’d like to see covered on Twitter!